 The psychology clinic is an independent mental health facility operated by the Department of Psychology clinical training program in the College of Arts and Sciences at Western Michigan University.

 The primary function of the psychology clinic is to provide doctoral students with opportunities for practicum and specialized training in clinical and research skills.
 The clinic also functions as a provider of psychological services to the University and the general community.

 The psychology clinic is a general outpatient facility designed to provide a wide range of assessment and treatment services to infants, children, adolescents and adults.
 If it is determined that the nature of the client's problem is not appropriate for services offered at the clinic, referrals are made to appropriate agencies in the community.

-Psychological assessments are conducted for a variety of purposes, including disability evaluations, guardianship determination and neuropsychological evaluations.
+Psychological assessments are conducted for a variety of purposes, including disability evaluations, ADHD evaluations, achievement, and ability assessments.
 Evaluations are also conducted to aid in educational and institutional decisions.

 Individual, couple and family therapy are provided at the clinic.
-Groups may be formed periodically for specific purposes such as stress management, parent training, couples communication training, and assertiveness training.
+Groups may be formed periodically for specific purposes such as stress management, parent training, habit reversal, and depression.

 Examples of infant and child problems typically seen at the clinic include behavioral, school-related, social and emotional issues, eating disorders and parent training.

-Examples of adult problems treated at the clinic include depression, generalized anxiety and phobias, post-traumatic stress disorder, stress-related problems, obesity and eating disorders, relationship discord and sexual problems.
+Examples of adult problems treated at the clinic include depression, generalized anxiety and phobias, post-traumatic stress disorder, stress-related problems, obesity and eating disorders, relationship discord and gender and sexuality related concerns.